gigobooks/gigobooks/README.md

 With that historical background, here's the plan:

 The business model is going to be 'open core'.
-The entry-level/core edition of NanoBooks will be free and open source.
+The entry-level/core edition of GigoBooks will be free and open source.
 Advanced features or add-ons will be in a premium edition and be paid-for.
 Note that **THE PREMIUM EDITION IS NOT OPEN SOURCE**.

-The entry-level and premium editions are called NanoBooks CE (community edition) and NanoBooks PE (premium edition) respectively.
+The entry-level and premium editions are called GigoBooks CE (community edition) and GigoBooks PE (premium edition) respectively.

 For now, here are the planned monetisation tiers (names are temporary and unofficial):

-* Level 0 - Free - Access to NanoBooks CE repository and source code.
+* Level 0 - Free - Access to GigoBooks CE repository and source code.
 Compile it yourself.
 Community supported.
-* Level 1 - Purchase the NanoBooks PE binary through an app store for $N (unsure what N is yet).
+* Level 1 - Purchase the GigoBooks PE binary through an app store for $N (unsure what N is yet).
 * Level 2 - (Subscription?)
-Access to NanoBooks PE repository, source code, issues queue etc. Access to NanoBooks PE binary.
+Access to GigoBooks PE repository, source code, issues queue etc. Access to GigoBooks PE binary.
 Vendor support.

 Note that this is only a plan and comes with some caveats.

 * This plan could change as new insights come to light.
 It will probably change.
 The question is not 'whether' but 'by how much'.
-* NanoBooks CE hasn't been completed yet.
+* GigoBooks CE hasn't been completed yet.
 It's just alpna/beta software at the moment.
 * Hence, level 1 does not yet exist.
 * Level 2 also does not exist yet.
 For now, it's no more than just some speculative thoughts.

 (However, some more thoughts about level 2 ...
 I'm thinking of implementing level 2 via github sponsors which would be a subscription/recurring thing.
-Although NanoBooks PE does not yet exist, a repository could be created and sponsors can submit (ie. via the NanoBooks PE issue queue) feedback and feature requests.
+Although GigoBooks PE does not yet exist, a repository could be created and sponsors can submit (ie. via the GigoBooks PE issue queue) feedback and feature requests.
 Github sponsors would be an experiment and I have no idea how it will turn out.
 Some more thinking and pondering needed here.)

 How will I decide what features go into CE and what features are restricted to PE?
 I don't know yet.
 There's too many unknowns to be able to say but I will try to strike a balance.